Kim Zolciak-Biermann Shares Birthday Message For Son Kash: ‘I Love Being Your Mom’

 Happy 8th Birthday @kashbiermann We love you so much ❤️Your tender heart amazes me daily.
 Your million dollars smile (that lights up a room), your muscles ???????? that you flex everyday to show me how BIG they are getting and your huge 5 min hugs are the BEST!!
 I love being your mom “toughie” thank you for choosing me!
 Now can time slow down a tad please ???????? oh and your fearlessness scares the shit out me ????

-Kim received an outpouring of kind messages about her child’s big day.
+Kim received an outpouring of kind messages about her son’s big day.
 Over 34,000 followers liked the post and more than 400 left him a birthday wish.

 “HBD Kashmoney.
 You are such a sweet boy,” said one Instagram user.